(This story has been updated to correct to 1,700 the number of clones per acre recommended for hemp farmers.)

 But despite the small-crop experiment – which didn’t end up selling – they lost both their insurance policy and bank account for the entire operation because their providers were unsure of how to handle hemp without federal guidelines.

 “Everything went really smoothly, and then as we were finishing the harvest, our bank called at 4 o’clock on a Friday and said, ‘We’re recalling your loans and closing your bank accounts.’
-We were super caught off guard,” Taryn Marcus, co-owner of Sheepscot General in Whitefield, Maine, told Hemp Industry Daily.
+We were super caught off guard,” Taryn Marcus, co-owner of Sheepscot General Store and Farm in Whitefield, Maine, told Hemp Industry Daily.

 “We have been scrambling to figure out our banking and insurance over the last week, and it has been more complicated than we thought – and it’s probably going to be more expensive all around.